Chapter 12: Travels and Trials

 “Perhaps we could join you if you are going the same way.”
 The first man said.

-Junia looked at Mylo and raised an eyebrow.
+Silver Paladin looked at Mylo and raised an eyebrow.
 She spoke in a hushed tone, “The Yellowdream village is along the way to the Foggy Valley, and they would provide additional safety.”

 Mylo glanced between them.
 “I agree.
 Ask them to come out.”

-“Show yourself,” Junia commanded.
+“Show yourself,” Silver Paladin commanded.

 The two men scrambled out of the bramble and bush, pulling twigs from their hair.
 A young Animalianinfo-icon exile and an older Mineraliteinfo-icon exile.
 They looked weary and worn.

 “Where are your supplies?”
-Pierre asked.
+Masked Bandit asked.

 The Mineralite grunted, “Stolen.
 Some madman claiming to be king of the Outlands had his lackeys take everything since we wouldn’t join him.”